 I’ve had a run of these emails lately and frankly, my heart aches for these good people because they’re lost.
 It’s easy to get lost these days because the social media landscape is no longer a field of flowers sparsely populated.

-In 2017, social media a dense, crowded, noisy, smoggy urban jungle.
+In 2017, social media is a dense, crowded, noisy, smoggy urban jungle.

 I’ve been going through some of my older blog posts and refreshing them for today’s social media landscape.
 What I’ve realized is that even more today, social media is a tough go for many people (and their companies).
 I’m seeing the same challenges and mistakes I was 5 years ago, but because social media has matured, these mistakes are costing even more.